LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 DSNP Users may control one or more key pairs for use in signing these documents and make these discoverable using the `assertionMethod` User Data type.
 A key announced in this fashion can be referenced within the proof using a [DSNP DID](../VerifiableCredentials/Types/DID.md) with a key identifier, as in `did:dsnp:123456#key1`.

-A verifier must ensure that the DSNP User Id referenced this way (that is, the substring of the DID before the first `#` character) is the same as the issuer field.
+A verifier MUST ensure that the DSNP User Id referenced this way (that is, the substring of the DID before the first `#` character) is the same as the issuer field.

 Following the principle of least privilege, the key pair used to issue credentials SHOULD be different from any control keys used to authenticate transactions.